private credentials

 Provider status preview

 The public matrix is a product-status explanation, not a live provider account check.
-It should show the strength of the adapter layer while keeping private token tests inside authenticated provider surfaces.
+It shows the adapter layer while private token tests stay inside authenticated provider surfaces.

 Authenticated job submit, job polling, backend listing, and result retrieval through the IBM adapter.